 At an early age, students learn how good it feels to receive attention.
 But sometimes students have the mistaken belief that they don’t count unless they are the center of attention at all times.
-Teachers can foster a sense of belonging and significance in the attention-hungry student by handling interruptions in ways that show respect for his needs as well as those of others.
+Teachers can foster a sense of belonging and significance in the attention-hungry student by handling interrupting students in ways that show respect for their needs as well as those of others.

 Tips For Handling Interrupting Students